damianagape/gorun/docs/decisions/0003-otel-backend.md

 ## Decision Outcome

-Grafana dashboards and ClickHouse as datasource seems to be perfect combination for OpenTelemetry backend.
+Grafana and ClickHouse seems to be perfect combination for OpenTelemetry backend.
 The stack is light, simple and open-source.